-- Pupil premium students have been more closely tracked, facilitating swift intervention.
+- Pupil premium students are closely tracked, facilitating swift intervention.

-- Seating plans indicating vulnerable groups of students are in place and shared with teaching assistants who are supporting in lessons.
+- Seating plans indicating vulnerable groups of students are in place and shared with adults other than the teacher who are supporting in lessons.

 - Monitoring & evaluation of interventions used across the school to ensure progress is being measured accordingly and the interventions used provide good value for money.